 After studying photography and film at Mid-Cheshire College, I started providing work for photographic magazines and was a frequent contributor to Photo Answers magazine shooting technique articles as well as providing images for business and publishers.
 I bought a Gandolfi 4×5 and began shooting landscapes and instantly fell in love with the 6×9 format!
 It was around this time I delved into Photoshop, another new and exciting area in which I still get totally absorbed.

-In 1997, aged 26 I entered The Campaign magazine / Image Bank Creative Photography competition not expecting much!
+In 1997, aged 26 I entered the Campaign Magazine / Image Bank Creative Photography competition not expecting much!
 To my surprise, I won my category, “Private View” which was presented to me at an awards ceremony at the Mall Galleries in London where I met some truly inspirational people.
 This was judged by industry luminaries such as Wally Olins of Wolff Olins and Rebecca Willis of Vogue.
-The Award was designed & presented to me by a young Thomas Heatherwick who went on to design the New London bus along with some other incredible structures.
+The Award, which can be seen here, was designed & presented to me by a young Thomas Heatherwick who went on to design the New London bus along with some other incredible structures.

 It was this that spurred a move to London where I was soon shooting work for clients such as Coca Cola, Toyota and Royal Jeweller, Garrard.
 This was a great time and a steep learning curve for a few years which I embraced with enthusiasm.